dutchpool/cdashboard/README.md

       "node": "https://node10.onzcoin.com",
       "pubaddress": "ONZkL6Jm1MKGWnVzMzkJ8jwTxbQ8Cudqh1Hw",
       "exploreraddress": "https://explorer.onzcoin.com",
-      "share_perc": "90",
       "cointype": "dpos_delegate"
     }
  }
 }
 ```
 Above is an indication of how the config.json must look like.
-We have included a config_example.json for inspiration and also an almost empty json (config_template.json ) which you can copy and use this as your starting point to fill all your coin info.
+We have included a config_example.json which includes an entry for most DPoS systems from which you can copy and fill-in your specific information per DPoS coin, also an almost empty json (config_template.json ) which you can copy to the standard config.json and use this as your starting point to fill all your coin info.

 ## Start it: